What Are I1 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I1 Clarity in 2022

 Should you buy an I1 diamond?

-If you have budget constraints and are okay with buying a diamond that will have visible inclusions to the naked eye, then you should buy an I1 diamond.
+If you have budget constraints and are okay with buying a diamond that will have visible inclusions to the naked eye, then you should buy an I1 clarity diamond.
 If you want something eye-clean or more clear, then it is advised that you go up the diamond clarity scale.

-Do I1 diamonds shine?
+Do I1 clarity diamonds shine?

 The cut of a diamond determines its shine, not clarity.
 This is a needless worry because a diamond’s inclusions have little impact on shine.
 The cut quality of the diamond controls the amount of light returned, as well as, how evenly brilliance (white dazzle) and dispersion are distributed throughout the stone (colored sparkle).